isopt/isopt.github.io/_posts/2015-07-21-CircleofMoment.md

 ![](https://farm6.staticflickr.com/5637/20331698940_7ff049e618.jpg =500x)

 The Personal Timekeeper is initialized by pressing down the button for how long you think is a minute.
 After releasing the button, the Personal Timekeeper proceeds the time on the speed based on your perceptual minute — If your perceptual minute was 30 seconds, your 1 minute is going to be very fast (30 seconds in Universal Time).
-Your time is constantly broadcasted on the project website under custom URL.
+Your time is constantly broadcasted on the Circle for Moment Measurement [website](http://moment.isopt.info/) under custom URL.

 ![](https://farm6.staticflickr.com/5756/20519806155_5bc1139b72.jpg)